Isidro-Zertucha/Fish-OhMyPosh-Automated-Installation-and-Copy-PATH-From-Bash-Scripts/README.md

 - Downloads and installs Nerd Fonts (FiraCode)
 - Downloads Oh My Posh themes
 - Configures Oh My Posh in your Fish shell with the kushal theme

+#### 3. Bash PATH to Fish PATH Synchronization (Linux and macOS)

+The `sync-bash-path-to-fish-path.sh` script:
+- Synchronizes your current bash PATH environment variable to your fish configuration
+- Preserves existing fish configuration while adding PATH entries
+- Creates backups of your existing fish configuration

 ### Windows Script